Southend-on-Sea: Art, galleries, museums and libraries

+Southend Museums, part of Southend on Sea City Council, operates two historic houses, Southchurch Hall and Prittlewell Priory; the Beecroft Art Gallery and the Southend Central Museum and Planetarium.
+The museums service looks after around 50,000 objects including collections of archaeology, natural history, social history, fashion and textile, fine art and photography.
+Southend Central Museum is the home of the world-renowned Prittlewell Princely Burial artefacts.

+Independent museums and archives include The Jazz Centre UK, a jazz cultural centre, that has operated out of the Beecroft Art Gallery since 2016 and Southend Pier Museum, located on Southend Pier.

-Focal Point Gallery is South Essex's gallery for contemporary visual art, promoting and commissioning major solo exhibitions, group and thematic shows, a programme of events including performances, film screenings and talks, as well as offsite projects and temporary public artworks.
-The organisation is funded by Southend-on-Sea Borough Council and Arts Council England.
+Focal Point Gallery, based in The Forum, is South Essex's gallery for contemporary visual art, promoting and commissioning major solo exhibitions, group and thematic shows, a programme of events including performances, film screenings and talks, as well as offsite projects and temporary public artworks.
+The organisation is funded by Southend-on-Sea City Council and Arts Council England.

-Southend Museums Service, part of Southend on Sea City Council, operates a number of historic attractions, an art gallery and a museum in the city.
-These include: Beecroft Art Gallery, Southchurch Hall, Prittlewell Priory, Southend Pier Museum and the Central Museum on Victoria Avenue.

-The Old Waterworks Arts Center operates in North Road, Westcliff in the former Victorian water works building.
+The Old Waterworks Arts Centre operates on North Road, Westcliff in the former Victorian water works building.
 It holds art exhibitions, talks and workshops.

-Metal, the art organisation set up by Jude Kelly OBE has been based in Chalkwell Hall since 2006.
-The organisation offers residency space for artists and also organises the Village Green Art & Music Festival.
+Metal, the art organisation set up by Jude Kelly has been based in Chalkwell Hall since 2006.
+The organisation offers residency space for artists and also organised the Village Green Art & Music Festival.
+The park is also home to NetPark, which claims to be the world's first digital art park.

 Southend has several small libraries located in Leigh, Westcliff, Kent Elms and Southchurch.
-The central library has moved from its traditional location on Victoria Avenue to the Forum in Elmer Approach, a new facility paid for by Southend Council, South Essex College and The University of Essex.
+The central library has moved from its traditional location on Victoria Avenue to The Forum in Elmer Approach, a new facility paid for by Southend Council, South Essex College and The University of Essex.
 It replaced the former Farringdon Multistorey Car Park.
-The old Central Library building (built 1974) has become home to the Beecroft Gallery.
-This building had replaced the former Carnegie funded free library which is now home to the Southend Central Museum.
+The old Central Library building (built 1974) has become home to the Beecroft Gallery and the Jazz Centre UK.
+This building had replaced the former Carnegie funded free library, that opened in 1906, and is now home to the Southend Central Museum.